SharanyaDesu/AI-Powered-SQL-Agent-using-n8n-and-PostgreSQL/README.md

 Note

-Actual workflow files, database credentials, API keys, and datasets are not included in this repository for security and privacy reasons.
-A sample dataset and workflow architecture image are provided.
+Actual workflow files and datasets are not included as it contains database credentials, API keys for security and privacy reasons.
+Workflow architecture images are provided.

 # Outcome
 This solution enables business users to retrieve information from a database without writing SQL queries, reducing dependency on technical teams and making data access faster and more user-friendly.